olicooper/esphome-nspanel-lovelace-native/README.md

 ### 1. Weather forecast is not displayed on the screensaver when using Home Assistant 2024.4 or later

-This issue is due to the `forcast` attribute being removed from weather entities.
+This issue is due to the `forecast` attribute being removed from weather entities.
 There is currently no alternative way to fetch this data with the current ESPHome functionality but I hope to get this fixed (see [this feature request](https://github.com/esphome/feature-requests/issues/2703)).
 More info on the issue can be [found here](https://github.com/olicooper/esphome-nspanel-lovelace-native/issues/8).

 As a workaround, please add the following to your Home Assistant configuration (changing `weather.home` to your actual weather entity_id) then update the `weather` `entity_id` in your esphome config to the `unique_id` seen below (i.e. `sensor.weather_forecast_daily`) - thanks @CultusMechanicus for this snippet!